 Activity Impact of this approach Actual Spend Breakfast and Interventions food club To give every student access to a breakfast every day free of charge.
 Students who arrived at school from 8.10am onwards were provided with free breakfast.
-Before Interventions began at 3.45pm students were given a snack £1,000 and drink.
+Before Interventions began at 3.45pm students were given a snack and drink. £1,000

 Learning Support Unit.
 Clear intervention strategies in place for vulnerable students.
-PP focus with staff ensuring that our PP students have a more closely monitored focus pastorally. staffing
+PP focus with staff ensuring that our PP students have a more closely monitored focus pastorally.
 In- Power (Behavioural strategies) Adoption of intervention for specific pupils who require support with regulating their behaviour and emotions.
 Limited impact was evidenced from this initiative and therefore alternate interventions to be arranged for next academic year.
-5,500 Offer consistency through a whole school behaviour policy.
+5,500 Behaviour Offer consistency through a whol school behaviour policy.
 Class Charts Class charts and pupil level data analysis indicates that our PP eligible students have the same number of points than our NPP when averaging the data.
 2. Learning walk and data analysis shows a high level of expectations and effective routines for learning in place for all pupils.
 3. Clear Identification of Pupils • Consistent class charts seating plans and use of pupil passports used in lessons with strategies taken from 'Barrier Removal' that adjust learning for individuals.
 Ongoing evaluation with reporting at key points through year.
-1,000 Attendance Rewards Incentives to encourage high levels of attendance and lower persistent absences.
-Students successfully took part in the 25-day attendance challenge at each half term leading to sustained attendance.
-Continue implementing approach. £2000 Other Extra- curricular clubs/trips Additional curriculum or intervention resources Trip, visit and club funding to support attendance of all disadvantaged learners (@50 students) Extend and Enrich opportunities.
+1,000 Attendance Rewards Incentives to encourage high levels of attendance and lower persister absences. £2000

+Other Extracurricular clubs/trips Additional curriculum or intervention resources Trip, visit and club funding to support attendance of all disadvantaged learners (@50 students) Extend and Enrich opportunities.
 All pupils in years 7 to 10 to experience a external visit or visitor within the academy.
 Bid process embedded and all funding signed off by Assistant Principal with responsibility for the Pupil Premium.
-Ongoing and dependent on national guidelines and internal risk assessments 2,000

-Equipment, uniform and subject stationary Pupil voice from a range of subjects indicates that PP students have the equipment, resources, uniform, transport and materials required to access school & the curriculum Heads of Department and classroom teachers can 2. articulate the support we put in place to support our pupils in accessing the curriculum.
+Ongoing and dependent on national guidelines and internal risk assessments 2,000 Equipment, uniform and subject stationary Pupil voice from a range of subjects indicates that PP students have the equipment, resources, uniform, transport and materials required to access school & the curriculum Heads of Department and classroom teachers can 2. articulate the support we put in place to support our pupils in accessing the curriculum.
 9,000 Hardship Fund to support students and families.
 Students and families were able to access the academy and meet our high standards.
 Students supported with the cost of uniform to meet the high uniform standards and whole school expectations within the school.
 4,000 Careers mentoring Connextions Careers Advice & guidance, NEET Intervention • High quality careers education for all • Personalised careers action plans for targeted PP learners • Interventions for at risk NEET pupils Destination data for outgoing year 11 suggests that 99% of the cohort will continue in Education, Employment, or training.
 A Careers Fayre (May 2023) open to Years 9 and 10 was a success.
 2,000 Attendance Attendance team and pastoral leaders for each year group monitor attendance.
 Data and interventions listed and impact measured.
 Attendance has remained close to national all year.
 STAFF- ING